 Long fields (strings longer than 254 characters) are handled differently on different systems.
 A DRDA server may support only a subset of scalar functions for long fields; for example, DB2 for MVS/ESA allows only the LENGTH and SUBSTR functions for long fields.
 Also, a DRDA server may require different handling for certain SQL statements; for example, DB2 for VSE & VM requires that with the INSERT statement, only a host variable, the SQLDA, or a NULL value be used.

 Large Object (LOB) Data Type

-The LOB data type is not supported by the DRDA architecture.
-DB2 Connect cannot send data with this data type.
+The LOB data type is supported by the DRDA architecture and DB2 Connect Version 5.2.